Gravitational wave echos from physical black holes: Introduction

 \section{Introduction}

-It is commonly accepted that black holes with central singularity or circular-line-like singularity are the fate of massive bodies' evolution under their self gravitation.
+It is commonly accepted that black holes with central singularity or circular-line-like singularity are the fate of massive bodies evolution under their self gravitation.
 So static or stable solutions to the Einstein equation such as the Schwarszchild and Kerr-type are taken as representation of black holes in astronomy for granted.
 However, serious reflection suggests that the situation is more subtle than commonly believed \cite{epjc,2505,D36-2336,D36-2327,D80,L130,D111-3,jcap10-2,cqg38}.
-This subtlety arises from the time definition dependence of physics in General relativity.
-More precisely for black holes, it is a matter of ``when" does the gravitational collapse complete.
+This subtlety arises from the time definition dependence of physical description in General relativity.
+More precisely for black holes, it is a matter of when does the gravitational collapse completes.

 One can see for example in the Oppenheimer-Snyder model \cite{ro,jose}, all probes living outside the collapsing material will see the surface of the collapsar undergoes an endless contraction towards the event horizon but never reach it at all.
-To these probes, detectable physical events happen in the Schwarzschild time definition, during which the collapse never finishes, so the horizon never forms in any finite future.
-While to probes co-moving with the collapsing material, although they will see the surface of the collapsar fall across the event horizon and hit on the singularity in finite duration, what they detect after the horizon formation happens in the domain of Lemaitre time definition but beyond that of the Schwarzschild time definition, which is inaccessible to outside probes.
+To these probes, detectable physical events happen in the Schwarzschild time definition of the collapsar, during which the collapse never finishes, so the horizon never forms in any finite future.
+While to probes co-moving with the collapsing material, although they will see the surface of the collapsar fall across the event horizon and hit on the singularity in finite duration, what they detect after the horizon formation happens in the domain of Lemaitre time definition but beyond that of the Schwarzschild time definition, is inaccessible to outside probes.
 To all outside probes, the physics concerning them happen in the Schwarzschild time definition, and the spacetime has an endless imploding and horizonless structure.
-To emphasize this fact we refer black holes formed through gravitational collapse as ``physical black holes", while those described by the Schwarzschild or Kerr-metric as ``mathematical black holes".
-Although many works concerning the black hole phenomenology use mathematic black holes where in fact physical black hole is expected, some authors distinguish this two concepts carefully and emphasize the necessity in both observational \cite{epjc,2505} and theoretical aspects \cite{D36-2336,D36-2327,D80}.
+For illustration one is referred to Fig.(\ref{fig:spacetime}).
+To emphasize this fact we refer to black holes formed through gravitational collapse as ``physical black holes", while those described by the Schwarzschild or Kerr-metric as ``mathematical black holes".
+Although many works concerning the black hole phenomenology use mathematic black holes in scenarios where physical black hole is expected, some authors distinguish this two objects carefully and emphasize the necessity in both observational \cite{epjc,2505} and theoretical aspects \cite{D36-2336,D36-2327,D80}.